-Client Journals & Journal Search
+Client Journals and Journal Search

 Client Journals in SupportAbility refer to any notes or evidence that is recorded and saved in the Client record.
 This article is for any Staff needing to record notes or evidence in Client records.
 Information regarding each section of the Client Journal record is covered, as well as all options available including additional privacy layers, as well as where Client Journals can be accessed.